 - 9:30 PM: Departure

-For more on entertainment, see our guide to desert safari entertainment.
+For the full rundown on shows and music, see our guide to desert safari entertainment.

 Standard BBQ buffet includes: